Up to 50% off sofas & mattresses — limited‑time deals.

 Stable under heavier use patterns More pieces to assemble

-Performance upholstery practicality Movement transfer is more noticeable with multiple people
+Performance upholstery is practical Movement transfer is easier to notice with multiple people

 Works well in L-shaped layouts